Outbound Configuration

 1. Login to your Visa Developer account.

-4. Select the outbound API, enter configuration details: domain, path and click Submit.
+6. Select the outbound API, enter configuration details: domain, path and click "Submit."
 For example, domain: https://testproject.herokuapp.com

 Note: The protocol must be HTTPS.

-To verify and activate Outbound Configuration, consider the following:
+To verify and activate an outbound callback configuration, consider the following:

 1. Visa will review your submitted configuration, and once reviewed the configuration may be approved.